LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Related Work

-A family of single object trackers are built on top of Siamese network architectures~\cite{siam, CFnet, siammask, dasiamrpn}.
-Most notably, SiamMask~\cite{siammask} achieves state-of-the-art performance on the VOT2018 challenge for object tracking while operating at around 50Hz for bounding box prediction.
-DaSiamRPN~\cite{dasiamrpn} includes a "distractor aware" module and a training sampling strategy in an effort to prevent distractors from causing track loss errors.
-DaSiamRPN performs well at 110Hz and achieves first place on the VOT2018 real-time challenge, and second place on the long-term tracking challenge.
+A family of single object trackers are built on top of relatively lightweight Siamese network architectures~\cite{siam, CFnet, siammask, dasiamrpn}.
+Most notably, SiamMask~\cite{siammask} achieves state-of-the-art performance on the VOT2018 challenge at 50Hz.
+DaSiamRPN~\cite{dasiamrpn} includes a "distractor aware" module for reducing track loss errors after occlusion; it achieves first place on the VOT2018 real-time challenge, and second place on the VOT2018 long-term tracking challenge~\cite{lukevzivc2018now, VOT2018} at 110Hz.
 We experiment with both trackers and show how they are both prone to imposters of the same object type in long takes and cluttered environments.

+The MOT challenge~\cite{MOT2016} provides performance metrics on trackers for multiple people in crowded scenes.
+The average shot length in MOT is \textasciitilde31 seconds with most targets exhibiting shorter life spans.
+While MOT includes metrics that measure ID swaps, resumed tracking with a new ID is still rewarded.

 Among the lightweight high scoring MOT multi-person trackers, DeepSORT~\cite{deepSORT} and MOTDT~\cite{MOTDT} stand out.
 Both incorporate a tracking-by-detection paradigm and use a combination of IOU and appearance costs via ReID networks for assignment.
 Assuming detections are precomputed in advance, they could theoretically operate at 120Hz and 60Hz respectively.
 In Sec.~\ref{sec:Results} we compare against these trackers and show that while they are capable of tracking in dense scenes with short lived tracks, as in MOT, they are not robust to ID switches when tracking people in frame for longer videos, making them inadequate for our use case.